odoo/documentation/content/developer/reference/backend/migration_scripts.rst

 Migration scripts
 =================

-TODOUPG this page should be about migration scripts :
+TODOUPG See comments in the code for NAMA notes (what this page should be about)

-#.
+.. #.
 What they are (python scripts that receives the psql cursor and the version)
-#.
+.. #.
 What they are for : applying a modification on the data of your database when upgrading a module
-#.
+.. #.
 In what circumstances you should use them : when changing the source code of your module between
+..
 2 versions of Odoo
-#.
+.. #.
 How to write them : examples, upgrade-util package
-#.
+.. #.
 The different phases and what is their impact: pre no ORM, before module is loaded so before
-your new field gets created
+.. your new field gets created
-#.
+.. #.
 Where to put them : in <module_name>/migration**s**
-#.
+.. #.
 How to test them Odoo SH : branch in upgrade mode, push a commit, On-premise: receive your
-dump, run it and upgrade all modules via starting odoo-bin
+.. dump, run it and upgrade all modules via starting odoo-bin

 A migration script is a Python file containing a function called `migrate`, which the upgrade process invokes at the appropriate time.
 Typically, this function executes one or multiple SQL